paragkatkar/katacoda-scenarios-1/k8s-daemonset-w-node-affinity/intro.md

 A Kubernetes DaemonSet is a pod that runs on every worker node in a Kubernetest Cluster once declared.

-A feature of a DaemonSet is that Kubernetes will assign it to a node according to a label(s) that exist on the node.
-This is also know a *[node affinity](https://www.infracloud.io/kubernetes-node-affinity/)*.
+A feature of a DaemonSet is that Kubernetes will assign its container to a node according to a label(s) that exist on the node.
+This is also known as *[node affinity](https://www.infracloud.io/kubernetes-node-affinity/)*.
-For example, you can create a DaemonSet pod that has a container with the attribute, `nodeSelector` in its manifest, like so:
+For example in order to create node affinity, you can create a DaemonSet pod that has a container with the attribute, `nodeSelector` in its manifest, like so:

 ```text
 apiVersion: apps/v1